python/cpython/Doc/library/argparse.rst

 Some command-line args should be selected from a restricted set of values.
 These can be handled by passing a container object as the ``choices`` keyword argument to :meth:`add_argument`.
-When the command-line is parsed, arg values will be checked, and an error message will be displayed if the arg was not one of the acceptable values::
+When the command line is parsed, arg values will be checked, and an error message will be displayed if the arg was not one of the acceptable values::